 Usually, the desired results can be achieved in less than 5 peels.
 After this, you can have regular maintenance peels once a month if so desired.

-Are there any risks related to chemical peels?
+Are there any risks related to glow peels?

 Superficial peels are generally very safe, although some mild stinging and discomfort may occur.
 For very deep peels, risks include infection, redness, scarring and discolouration.
 It should be pointed out though that these risks are not commonplace.